zmus/git-it/guide.md

 ```
 git status
 ```
-  = view  modified / staged / untracked  files
+  * view  modified / staged / untracked  files
 ```
 git diff
 ```
-  = view changes since last commit
+  * view changes since last commit
 ```
 git log
 ```
-  = commit history
+  * commit history
-    * commit: 'SHA-1 checksum of commit contents' => unique ID for a commit
+    * `--oneline` = condense output to a single line
-  + --oneline = condense output to a single line
+    * `<filename>` = only <filename> history

-  + <filename> = only <filename> history
+"commit: SHA-1 checksum of commit contents" => unique ID for a commit

 ```
 git add <filenames>
 ```
-  = stage files for the next commit
+  * stage files for the next commit
-  * '.' stage all files
+    * `.` stage all files
 ```
 git commit  -m "<message>"
 ```
-  = commit staged snapshot
+  * commit staged snapshot

 **snapshot**
-  = state of project at a given point in time
+  * state of project at a given point in time

 **staging**
-  = creating a snapshot
+  * creating a snapshot

 **commit**
-  = save staged snapshot, with a descriptive message
+  * save staged snapshot, with a descriptive message

 To keep project small and efficient, you should only track source files and omit anything that can be generated from those files.